Forest-Economics-Goettingen/woodValuationDE/README.md

 <h2><em><a name="fct_get_species_codes">get_species_codes</a></em></h2>

-The function shows the availabe species, species codes and species assignments to groups for the economic valuation in order to inform the users for their own applications.
+The function shows all available species, species codes and species assignments to groups for the economic valuation.

 <h3>Output</h3>